DolphyWind/SFML-Extension/README.md

     - Keyboard - Simple keyboard class for detecting and proccessing the keyboard input.
 Only contains static methods.
     - Listener - Listener class that can be instantiated unlike sf::Listener.
     - Mouse - Simple mouse class for detecting and proccessing the mouse input.
 Only contains static methods.
-    - SceneBase - Base scene class.
+    - Scene - Base scene class.
     - Singleton - A singleton base class.
     - Stopwatch - A stopwatch class.
 Basically sf::Clock but can be stopped.
 - **Graphics:** Classes that are related to graphics.